"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Discussion

-In recent years, computer science and the sub-areas of AI, human-computer interaction, and computer security have increasingly intersected with uses and abuses relating to human sexuality.
-Based on this newfound intersectionality with human sexuality and the need to more holistically combat abuse, we ask: \textit{Is it time for computing professionals to become sex- and kink-aware?
+In recent years, computer science and the subareas of AI, human-computer interaction, and computer security have increasingly intersected with uses and abuses relating to human sexuality.
+Based on this newfound intersection with human sexuality and the need to more holistically combat abuse, we ask: \textit{Is it time for computing professionals to become sex- and kink-aware?
 And what does a sex-positive approach to computing look like?}

-\begin{acks} This work was supported in part by NSF Award 2513313.
-We thank Rosanna Bellini, David A. Forsyth, Tadayoshi Kohno, Mantas Mazeika, Aurélie Petit, Zahra Stardust, Sharon Wang, Miranda Wei, and Eric Zeng for assistance distributing recruitment materials and/or feedback on earlier drafts.
-We also thank community moderators for their feedback. \end{acks}